Justin Jackson Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 - He has received 53 of his team's 367 carries this season (14.4%).

-- The Chargers have thrown the ball in 61.2% of their plays from scrimmage this year while staying on the ground 38.8% of the time.
+- The Chargers have thrown the ball in 61.2% of their plays from scrimmage this year while running the ball 38.8% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Broncos.